dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-9-scene-3.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 9, Scene 3"
 date: 2006/11/25 22:53:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 9, Scene 3
-comments: true
-published: true
-layout: post

 ---

 Nils leaned against the table.
 Jeremy sat on a folding chair.
 His mind was full of questions.
 And full of hope that Nils would be able to answer them.